MTsocute/MTsocute/README.md

 ---
 ## Goals

-### Python: Data Analysis
+### Python: Data Analysis and Data Visualization

 > I aspire to become a proficient data analyst, utilizing Python to extract meaningful insights from vast amounts of data.
+Furthermore, I aim to enhance my research endeavors by effectively visualizing this data, allowing for better understanding and analysis.

 ### Python: Machine Learning